 Since the skin of pre-term babies is very delicate, make sure you wash their clothes separately using only baby friendly detergents.
 Also the soaps/ shampoo/ creams that you use should be completely free of chemicals and any harmful ingredients.
 Always opt for natural products.

 Nutrition plays an important role to ensure that the preemies catch up on their development.
-Read on to know more about unique nutrition needs of preterm babies.
 Breastfeeding is the best way to ensure this.
 Often very tiny babies are not able to suck on and in such cases expressing breastmilk to feed is a good option and works well.
-Here are some of the benefits of how breastfeeding helps with infant cognition.

 So with proper training, care and nutrition, taking care of preterm babies is easy and with time they can achieve all the milestones and same physical and mental development that a full term baby would get.